 Additional flood mitigation efforts included removing two low-water crossings in the Downtown Belton area.

-In 2015, limestone drops were added to five areas of the creek from Harris Park to Confederate Park to enhance the experience for those who desire safer access or to kayak, tube, or fish the creek.
+In 2015, limestone drops were added to five areas of the creek from Harris Park to what is now Liberty Park to enhance the experience for those who desire safer access or to kayak, tube, or fish the creek.
 In addition, in 2016, a put-in location for tubes and kayaks was added near the Martin Luther King Jr. bridge.
-Parking is available at the Nolan Creek Nature Trail near the MLK bridge and at Confederate Park.
+Parking is available at the Nolan Creek Nature Trail near the MLK bridge and at Liberty Park.

 Water QualityElevated bacteria levels upstream have resulted in Nolan Creek being rated as a Secondary Contact Recreation 1 waterway, according to Texas Surface Water Quality Standards.
 Activities associated with secondary contact include fishing, kayaking, and tubing.
 In general, secondary contact activities limit the risk of water ingestion.
 The most common side effect from ingesting water with elevated bacteria levels is upset stomach.